Review the application requirements for each major/program below.

 An audition interview is required for admission to the music performance option, and an interview/portfolio review is required for admission to the music composition, musicology and cultural studies, or the music technology option.

 An interview with the School of Music is required for admission.
+Submit a writing sample and resume to the application before December 1.

 Students interested in the technology track for BHA, BSA or BCSA should follow the technology concentration/track instructions listed above.
 An interview is required.